Edelrid Pure Slider Review

 Ease of Unlocking and Locking

 The Pure Slider is the easiest locker in this review to unlock.
 On the outside of the gate is a small slider that is spring loaded to cover the keylocking nose when closed.
 One must only put their thumb on this slider and slide it down ¼ of an inch to then open the gate.
 With practice this becomes so quick and simple that you could easily do it on lead when clipping your rope to a piece.
 It also locks very easily, as the gate is spring loaded and the locking device similarly springs into locked position the moment the gate is closed.
 It is an auto-locker.
-We would have rated this a perfect 10 for this metric, as we did the easy to open twist locking Petzl Freino, except that we found while using it at the dirty and dusty Smith Rock that the locking mechanism sometimes froze, blocking the gate from closing automatically on its own.
+We would have rated this a perfect 10 for this metric, except that we found while using it at the dirty and dusty Smith Rock that the locking mechanism sometimes froze, blocking the gate from closing automatically on its own.
 We believe this was simply due to dirt clogging the spring mechanism, and have used it countless times since without issue, but want to point out that the auto-locking method used isn't foolproof.

 Compactness and Weight